sabine-aa/ems-challenge/README.md

 ## Tech stack
 - Frontend: React.js with React router
-- Backend: Remix backend or any other backend of your choice (e.g. rails, .net, django, flask, etc.)
+- Backend: React router (`loader` and `action` functions) backend or any other backend of your choice (e.g. rails, .net, django, flask, etc.)
+- Database: SQLite or any other database of your choice (e.g. PostgreSQL, MySQL, MongoDB, etc.)